andrewharvey/tianjara.net-blog/publish/polyhypercubes-and-that-whole-area-of-combinatorics.md

 Date: 2012-02-04 11:09:21
 Tags: mathematics

-<em>I've pull this post from my Draft Archives from July 2010.
+<em>I've pulled this post from my draft archives from July 2010.
 I think it is about time I post it.</em>

 I stumbled upon Tetris the other day and began to wonder about the pieces, which lead me to stumble into a whole area of maths that I didn't know had been documented: polyforms.